RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/EnumerateAssemblyMover.md

 #EnumerateAssemblyMover

 The EnumerateAssemblyMover is a mover within the [[SEWING]] framework.
-This mover will exhaustively traverse all possible paths in the SewGraph to create assemblies.
+This mover exhaustively traverses all possible paths in the SewGraph to create assemblies.
+Therefore, this mover is useful when there is not enough node (substructures).
+Currently it supports five secondary structure based substructures.

 This mover is not currently available in the released version of Rosetta.